 • Moles create feeding tunnels, travel tunnels, and nesting areas, all requiring stability.

-• Mole-Mills cause constant ground movement, preventing moles from comfortably resting or hunting.
+• Mole Windmill cause constant ground movement, preventing moles from comfortably resting or hunting.

 • Over time, the mole will abandon its tunnels and move to a quieter location.

-Unlike traps or poisons, Mole-Mills provide a long-term, natural mole deterrent that works with nature, not against it:
+Unlike traps or poisons, Mole Windmill provide a long-term, natural mole deterrent that works with nature, not against it:

 • Humane: Encourages moles to relocate rather than harming them.